ivan-resetnikov/minicraft-py/README.md

 A: No, "Minicraft" is an acutal game developed by Markus Persson for a 48-hour game programming contest Ludum Dare 22 on December 19th, 2011.
 [Wikipedia page](https://en.wikipedia.org/wiki/Minicraft).

+---

 Q: Is it ready yet?

 A: The developement has started on May 26th, 2024.
 And is still in active developement.

+---

 Q: Where can I see the developement progress?

 A: I frequenty (almost every day) post update/dev blogs on r/pygame subreddit.
 Click this [link](https://www.reddit.com/r/pygame/search/?q=author%3AIvan-Resetnikov+title%3AMinicraft&type=link&cId=990fad03-0dc5-4dba-974b-1d09dbbea985&iId=408c736d-aeae-4a70-af29-bc07677eae3a) to find all the devblogs.

+...Or take a look at the TODO.md file, it containers everythin I had already done, and what I will be doing in the near future.
+But keep in mind that it is more technical

 # 🪪 License
 **The MIT License (MIT)** - copy of the license of this project, is provided in the "LICENSE.txt" file.